HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/product_overview/limitations.md

 - Lookaside databases, application groups, and custom user registries are not supported.
 - User profile editing is not supported.
 To hide the profile page, refer to [Disabling Edit My Profile](../../deploy_dx/manage/working_with_compose/cfg_parameters/manage_users_groups_liberty.md#disabling-edit-my-profile).
+- The Users and Groups management UI does not display child groups within nested groups.
+However, these child groups remain active and can be located by searching the root level of the directory.

 ## Authentication